routingblog/arbitration/content/docs/info.md

 ## Circuit City v.
 Adams (2001)

-One Line Summary: Maxim of ejusdem generis[^5] applies to FAA exclusion of any other class of workers”
+One Line Summary: Maxim of ejusdem generis[^ejusdemgeneris] applies to FAA exclusion of any other class of workers”

 - Wikipedia: {{< todo />}}
 - Court Opinion (Court Listener): {{< todo />}}